cmda-minor-web/best-practices/javascript.md

 ## Keep functions simple

-Give a function one clear goal for better redability and reusability
+Give functions one clear goal for better redability and reusability